dnadesign/dna-recipe/README.md

 	npm install
 	gulp

-Composer dependencies are intentionally not tied to versions, but you should update these to use specific releases before the site you are working on goes live.
+Composer dependencies are intentionally not tied to versions, but you should update these to use specific releases before the site you are working on goes live

 ## Theme
 The default theme uses: